Who we are

 Peter Gawne (he/him/his) has a bachelors from Tufts University, and is currently a masters student matriculated through UMass Boston via the UMB-NEAq partnership.
 He is examining how iron pollution impacts reef resilience and recovery (in collaboration with Drs.
 Jessica Carilli and Sangeeta Mangubhai).
 Pete is also a full-time senior aquarist at the New England Aquarium, and has been working with Randi since 2010, when he first went to Belize with Rotjan in partnership with the Smithsonian Coral Reef Ecosystems Program.

-Abigail Farrell (she/her/hers) is a first-year masters student in the Rotjan Lab.
+Abigail Farrell (she/her/hers) is a second-year masters student in the Rotjan Lab.
 She received a dual degree at the University of Massachusetts, Amherst, in Environmental Science and Psychology with a minor in Natural Resource Conservation.
 During her time at Amherst, she also completed an undergraduate honors thesis where she investigated food availability and growth rates as emigration cues for juvenile river herring.
-At BU, Abby will join the plankton project, with the specifics of her research TBD.
+At BU, Abby is working with deep-sea coral data from Costa Rica, where she is exploring feeding dynamics and bacteria recognition of different octocorals.
 When not in the lab, you can find Abby with her golden retriever, Ryder, likely listening to Taylor Swift.

 Brie Parse (she/her/hers) graduated from BU (’23) with a major in Marine Science and minor in Hospitality Administration.
 She is currently at sea in collaboration with Sea Education Association, collecting and preserving plankton samples in the Pacific, to later be processed and analyzed in the lab.
 In her free time, she loves to scuba dive and go for long walks with her family’s dogs.